ministryofjustice/staff-infrastructure-monitoring-deployments/README.md

 Switch Role (AWS Console)

+As the EKS clusters are deployed using an assumed role from Shared Services, to access them directly in the console you will need to manually assume that role.

-1. Login to AWS Shared-Services console and open the parameter store, lookup require role and note down, account number and role name.
+1. Login to AWS Shared-Services console and open the parameter store, lookup required role `/codebuild/pttp-ci-ima-pipeline/$ENV/assume_role` and note down, account number and role name.
 ```
 Account Number: 0123456789
 Role Name: LandingZone